clairefro/website/content/projects/index.md

 - [(Gen Ed Podcast) Transpacific Translation: From America to Japan to Peru Pt.1](https://open.spotify.com/episode/1nJAbfkejk3Q3omf29UqVt) & [Pt.2](https://open.spotify.com/episode/2rvmUgboc9JRVin5uTxmuo) | Targeting high school students who are undecided on their career path, I share lessons learned over my meandering career journey from interpreter in Japan to remote web developer.
 Themes include the importance of curiosity and failure.

 - [(CS Talks) Transitioning Into Tech](https://youtu.be/pF1HKE4ZoOk) | I am interviewed by Çetin Kaan Taşkıngenç of IEEE Yaşar Üniversitesi Öğrenci Kolu about alternative pathways into tech.
-Themes include entering tech for people with liberal arts backgrounds, and the benefits of coding bootcamps vs. universities
+Themes include entering tech for people with a background in liberal arts, and the benefits of coding bootcamps vs. universities

 - [(FS Jam Podcast) Multilingual Documentation with Claire Froelich](https://fsjam.org/episodes/episode-26-multilingual-documentation-with-claire-froelich) | I discuss the trials, tribulations and wins of launching and maintaining an open source mutlilingual documentation website for [RedwoodJS](https://redwoodjs.com/) with host and friend Anthony Campolo.